-Social Currency refers to the pull, or influence, that a consumer has amongst their peer group.
+Social Currency refers to the pull or influence that a consumer has amongst their peer group.

-But why are we not doing more to unlock the social currency of regular people?
+But why are we not doing more to unlock the Social Currency of regular people?

-Its time we re-imagine the way we build experiences.
+It’s time we reimagine the way we build experiences.

 Your agency has been asked to execute a pop-up shop offering exclusive merchandise from a major musician.
 Why not encourage consumers to reach out to their social network while in the shop to help them decide what to buy.
 Based on their number of followers and interactions on their post devise a discount.
 The greater the reach, the more interactions on the post, the more money the consumer saves.

-There are certainly more ways to integrate social currency in to experiential marketing campaigns, and we’ll be writing about some of them in the coming months.
-In the mean time, what are some things you’ve seen or tried?
+There are certainly more ways to integrate Social Currency into experiential marketing campaigns, and we’ll be writing about some of them in the coming months.
+In the meantime, what are some things you’ve seen or tried?
 Did they work?